 - Water – 4 cups (800 ml)

-- Crush garlic & cumin seeds coarsely using mortar & pestle and keep aside (crush garlic alone when fenugreek seeds are used).
+- Crush garlic & cumin seeds coarsely using mortar & pestle and keep aside (or we can crush garlic alone when fenugreek seeds are used).

 - Dry roast black gram lentils in medium flame before washing along with rice.

 - Add washed rice & lentils, minced garlic, salt & water into a pressure cooker and bring to a boil.

 - Pressure cook the rice-lentil mixture (simmer for 10 min when it reaches high pressure).

 - When the pressure is released, gently mix rice and dal and garnish with coconut gratings.